Lexie-MingyueZhao/551-project-billionares-/README.md

-# Billionaire Data Analysis Project
+# Billionaires Data Visualization Dashboard

 ## Overview
-The **Billionaire Data Analysis Project** aims to conduct an **Exploratory Data Analysis (EDA)** to understand the global distribution of billionaires.
-The analysis will focus on identifying geographic patterns and economic factors associated with wealth concentration.
+This project aims to develop an interactive data visualization dashboard that provides insights into self-made billionaires.
+The dashboard will enable users to explore billionaire distribution across different countries, industry trends, and the influence of age and education on wealth accumulation.

 ## Project Goals
 1. **Global Distribution Analysis**: